 - 2-3 Cups Low Carb Milk I use almond milk.
 This can be warm or cold, depending on your preference.
 I use 1 1/2 cups of almond milk per cup of coffee.

-- Combine sugar and instant coffee in a large bowl.
+- Combine 2 tablespoons sugar and 2 tablespoons instant coffee in a large bowl.

 - Use an electric mixer on a very high speed to mix until the coffee becomes frothy and light in color, this should take about 2-5 minutes.
 Since there isn't a lot to work with, I find this is easiest to do by tilting the bowl to one side so the liquid pools together.

-- Pour (warm or cold) milk in a glass -- if serving cold, you can add ice cubes.
+- Pour (warm or cold) 2-3 cups milk in a glass -- if serving cold, you can add ice cubes.
 Spoon the coffee over the top.

 - Stir before drinking, and enjoy!